Grassley: 'Booze or women or movies' are reasons people don't invest

 - The GOP tax plan does not repeal estate tax but doubles exemption levels

-Washington (CNN)Sen. Chuck Grassley, R-Iowa, offered a frank explanation over the weekend of who would benefit from a doubling of the estate tax exemption.
+Washington (CNN)Sen. Chuck Grassley, R-Iowa, offered a frank explanation over the weekend of who would benefit from a provision in the Senate tax bill that virtually eliminates the estate tax for all but a very small number of Americans.

 "I think not having the estate tax recognizes the people that are investing," Grassley told the Des Moines Register.
 "As opposed to those that are just spending every darn penny they have, whether it's on booze or women or movies."